cubicle-jockey/cj_common/README.md

 cj_helpers
 ---

-- in_set - structs, methods and traits for checking if values are within a given range.
+- in_set - structs, methods and traits for checking if values are within a given set of ranges.

 ```rust
 fn main() {